 The Federal Work-Study program provides an excellent opportunity for you to earn money from part-time employment, which is paid by both the government and your campus employer.
 Eligible students are allowed to work for on-campus departments or local off-campus positions.
-Federal Work-study funds are extremely limited and you are encouraged to apply early.
-Funds are typically exhausted before the academic year begins and are based on financial need on a first-come, first-serve basis.
+Federal Work-study funds awarded based on financial need.

 - Funds are earned and paid during the course of the academic year

 - Maximum amount of funds are found on the award letter